 These bacteria can be found on the vinyl surface as well as in the actual foam under the vinyl.
 And like most bacteria, they thrive in moist, warm environments.
 Essentially a boat is their dream home, with everything they need to grow properly.

-How to Remove Pink Stains from Vinyl
+How to Remove Pink Stains

 Ensuring your boat stays dry is one way to ensure at least a slowed rate of growth for the bacteria.
 Be sure to store your boat properly, and keep moisture in mind.